qbead/qbeadWebsite/content/book/basics.md

 - There are other ways in which LED colors can be modified and motion be detected.
 We will be discussing many such tools in future pages.

 ::: further-reading
-We invite you to play with the [SpinWheel examples available in the Arduino software and to peruse the many suggested activities we have prepared for you](/book).
-If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands) or to peruse the [code of this library](/codedoc/SpinWearables.h.html).
+We invite you to play with the SpinWheel examples available in the Arduino software and to peruse [the many suggested activities we have prepared for you](/book).
+If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands) or to peruse the [code of the SpinWearables library](/codedoc/SpinWearables.h.html).
 :::